ILIAS-eLearning/ILIAS/src/UI/README.md

           return $renderer->render($demo);
       }
     ```
-14. You MUST adapt/add the Test Cases in
+14. Remember to adapt/add the Test Cases in
     [Testrail section UI Components](https://testrail.ilias.de/index.php?/suites/view/390)
     so that a tester with no technical expertise can confirm that all examples
     work as intended.
-They MUST be available and linked to the PR before the PR will be merged.
+They must be available and linked to the PR before the PR will be merged.

 15. Optional: You might need to add some less, to make your new component look nice.
 However, only do that
  if this is really required.
 Use bootstrap classes as much as possible.
 If you really need to add